Path length: 75.09 miles

 County: Tate, Marshall, Benton, Tippah (MS) / Hardeman, McNairy (TN)

-This massive tornado moved into Tippah County, MS damaging several homes in the Three Forks Community.
-Over 100 homes were affected in this county and there was 1 fatality.
+The tornado gradually lost much of its strength as it moved through Tippah County, MS. Several homes were damaged in the Three Forks Community.
+Over 100 homes were affected in this county and there was one fatality.

 Did you enjoy reading about this event?
 Help us create MORE summaries like this one by becoming a Supporter on Patreon!